RaccoonGG/FlaskyIPTV_Player/README.md

 #### Security
 No login by default, matching the rest of FlaskyIPTV — anyone on the network can use the remote, same trust model as the main app.
 Set the `FLASKY_REMOTE_PIN` environment variable before launching to require a PIN; bookmark the phone link as `.../remote?pin=1234` and it's carried automatically from then on.

+### Restream to LAN (`restream_addon.py`)

+Share one provider connection with every device on your network instead of each one opening its own — a **📡** button in the header (next to Cast) opens the Restream panel.
+Works for live channels, movies, and episodes alike: click Restream, and any TV, phone, or PC on the network can open the resulting URL and watch along.

+**Requires:** `restream_addon.py` in the same directory, plus `ffmpeg`.

+#### How it works

+Restreaming anything — a channel, a movie, an episode — starts one ffmpeg process against the provider and fans that single stream out to every client that attaches, **including this app's own screen**.
+Clicking Restream switches the main FlaskyIPTV screen itself over to watching through that same shared connection, exactly like any other device on the network would — it isn't a separate, independent viewer of the same content.
+So two, five, or ten devices *and* the main screen, all watching the same restream, still cost the provider exactly one connection.
+That's the whole point: FlaskyIPTV is never running two connections for the same thing at once, one for itself and one for the restream — restreaming *becomes* how it's watching it.

+- **Restream what's currently playing** — the Now Playing tab restreams whatever's already on screen with one click
+- **Or pick anything** — the Browse tab lists categories with a **Live / VOD / Series** toggle, independent of what's currently playing.
+Restreaming something different from what's on screen switches the main screen over to that instead, since it becomes the shared viewing point for whatever's being restreamed
+- A small **📡 Restreaming** indicator appears on screen whenever this app's own playback is one of the attached clients, with a live viewer count, a **Copy URL** button, and its own Stop button
+- Copy/remux only (no re-encode) unless the content's codec needs it, decided automatically from the same codec probe used for normal playback
+- A slow or stalled LAN client is dropped automatically rather than backing up and affecting everyone else watching
+- Stops itself automatically ~20 seconds after the last device disconnects (or ~90 seconds if nothing ever connected after clicking start, to allow time to actually open the TV app)

+Movies and episodes play forward from the start, once, like tuning into a channel — there's no independent seeking once something is being restreamed, on this screen or any other device watching it, since everyone (main screen included) is now reading the same shared broadcast rather than their own independently seekable copy.
+A live channel that drops mid-stream auto-restarts and reconnects; a movie or episode reaching the end is normal completion, not a failure, so it just stops — restreaming it again starts over from the beginning.

+#### Active Restreams & Playlist

+- Shows every active restream — state, viewer count, throughput, data sent, codec, restart count (live only) — plus a running total of upstream vs. LAN-upload bandwidth across everything currently restreaming
+- **📋 Copy playlist URL** adds every currently-restreamed item to one M3U playlist — add it once in TiviMate / VLC / Kodi / any IPTV app on a device on the network
+- **Stop** ends the restream immediately for everyone watching it, including this screen if it was one of the viewers

+#### LAN IP

+The Settings tab shows the auto-detected LAN IP used in generated URLs.
+If it looks wrong — most commonly a `198.18.x.x`-style address from a VPN client's virtual interface — override it manually with the machine's real LAN IP.

+#### Security

+Every restream endpoint (start/stop/status, the playlist, and the stream URLs) rejects callers outside the private network — same unauthenticated-but-LAN-only trust model as Remote Control, applied a bit more strictly here since restreaming also spends real provider bandwidth.

 ### Stalker / MAC Portal Advanced Overrides
 For MAC/Stalker portals, an expandable **Stalker overrides** section in the connect panel lets you supply hardcoded device identity values instead of the auto-computed ones: